dianixn/Attention_Based_Neural_Networks_for_Wireless_Channel_Estimation/README.md

 # Attention_Based_Neural_Networks_for_Wireless_Channel_Estimation
 Code for the paper Attention Based Neural Networks for Wireless Channel Estimation

+No seed provided. same for channelformer.
 Choose your seed to fix.
 You may get a different result.

 Run Demonstration_of_H_Rayleigh_Propogation_Channel and Demonstration_of_Pruning_Propogation_Channel for test.